insovs/Optimization-Windows/Games Optimizations/README.md

 ## ⚠️ Notes

-- **Windows Defender module** will display a warning banner if Defender is unavailable (disabled by a third-party AV, service not running, etc.) with a detailed explanation of the cause.
 - **Run As Admin**: some apps may refuse to launch when this flag is set — remove the rule if that happens.
 - **FSO (Fullscreen Optimizations)**: system-wide disable writes to `GameConfigStore`.
 Per-app disable creates a child key under `GameConfigStore\Children` with a unique GUID and the executable path.
 - All registry operations are reversible.
 No system files are modified.